 Review all your lab notes.
-If you spent time studying the different parts of the animal cell in lab, there's a good chance you'll be required to label the different structures of the animal cell and explain what they do.
+If you spend time studying the different parts of the animal cell in the lab, there's a good chance you'll be required to label the different structures of the animal cell and explain what they do.

 Your instructor is the one giving the exam, so pay close attention to what he or she finds most important and interesting.
 As important as your textbook is, you'll fare better on the exam by going back and reviewing everything your instructor taught you in class and during labs.

 Review all your assignments for the semester.
 Your assignments cover the topics your instructor believes to be most important.
 As such, you can bet that you'll find exam questions that come directly from the assignments you completed throughout the semester.